UW-Madison-DSI/crop_disease_forecasting_tool/README.md

 Method: `POST`

-Response: A JSON object containing the predicted probability and undelying variables.
+Response: A JSON object containing the predicted probability and underlying variables.

 ## To install
 ```bash